hao-beixi/f22-assignments/SETUP2_ROSWorkspace.md

    > Note that this assignment includes an example script called `install_ros_noetic.sh` to show you all the commands that you need to run to install ROS in Ubuntu 20.04 and the assignment dependencies indicated below.
-   All these dependencies that require sudo (admin permissions) are already installed in the BIM laptops that registered students have access to for the course.
+   All the dependencies that require sudo (admin permissions) are already installed in the BIM laptops that registered students have access to for the course.
 Thus, you can skip the next apt install instructions and only run the pip commands that follow.

 In a terminal, run the following commands to install general system dependencies for Shutter's code: